AntonioRochaAZ/CPP-Game/README.md

 ## Current state of development
 > You can move the first player with the W, A, S, D keys, and shoot with R.
 > For the second player, it can be moved with the I, J, K, L keys, and it shoots with P.
-> Finally, you can still toggle the camera to follow Player 1 by pressing M.
+> Finally, you can still toggle the camera to follow Player 1 (or Player 2, if the first one is gone) by pressing M.
+> You can always press 1 to reset the game.
+> You can now also drag players around with the mouse (holding left click).
+> Finally, you can close the game by pressing ESC.

 ![Current state of development](assets/current.gif)